tscnlab/LabHandbook/documentation/src/sops/light_measurements/light_measurement_devices/KleinColorimeter.md

    1. Klein Software (Chromasurf)

 Start up system
-   1. Connect the cabel to the Laptop via USB.
+   1. Connect the cable to the Laptop via USB.
 The device starts up automatically.

 ## Pre-Measurement procedure

    1. General: Place the entire measurement setup in the desired position
    1. Make sure the Klein is properly mounted in the upper brass mounting in the black box
-   2. Postion the light measurement devices on the rail so that the cabel of Klein is not squashed against the back of the black box
+   2. Postion the light measurement devices on the rail so that the cable of Klein is not squashed against the back of the black box

 ## Measurement procedure
 _Since this measurement usually takes the longest, you should start with this measurement first._

    1. Open the software.
-If the conncetion between Klein and Laptop is established, click "Connection to" in the horizontal upper panel, to find out whether that the device is recognized by the software.
+If the conncetion between Klein and laptop is established, click "Connection to" in the horizontal upper panel, to find out whether the device is recognized by the software.
 If the connection does not work, click "Connect Colorimeter" and select "DEMO: K-10".
    2. Should you want to reactivate the connection to the device from the offline mode, you can do so by pressing CLTR + I. In order for this to work successfully, the device must be connected to the software when first opening it.
    3. Click "Tools" in the upper panel and in the following "Logging tool".
-   4. In the newly opened window, two modulators controll the duration and sample rate of the measurement.
+   4. In the newly opened window, two modulators control the duration and sample rate of the measurement.
 Choose "60 sec." measurement duration and "fast" sampling rate.
    6. Click the "start"-button in the right of the window to start the measurement.